A little inspiration goes a long way...

 "A person starts to live when he can live outside of himself." -Albert Einstein

 Upcoming Events and Workshops

 The Personal Advocate Linking Services (PALS) and Financial Aid Awareness programs link students to resources on- and off-campus in a variety of areas with special emphasis on applying for financial aid, responsible borrowing, avoiding bad debt and paying back student loans.
 Other initiatives include emphasis on general student responsibilities, financial aid, eSTORM and email.

-It is time to process the 2014-15 financial aid application.
+It is time to process the 2016-17 financial aid application.
 The Department of Education recommends students complete the Free Application for Federal Student Aid as early in the year as possible after Jan.
 1 each year.
 Early processing may qualify students for state funding in addition to

 PALS supports and encourages all students' endeavors toward academic and career success.
 We have Personal Advocates at all campuses, Belleville, Granite City, Red Bud, and the East St. Louis Community College Center (ESLCCC).
 We support all students through successful transition into college.
 We also encourage on-going support to current students for completion of personal and academic goals.
 We do this by:

 - Identifying needs to remove any barriers that might prevent successful enrollment through awareness of services and encouraging utilization of these services.

 - Provide linkages to resources and opportunities on campus and in the community.

 - Provide Career exploration and job search support.

 - Provide peer mentoring and support to all students.